Business class deals to Athens lead to the birthplace of democracy.

 - a marble bull statue that once stood atop Dionysius of Kollitos’s grave temple.

-First Class Deals to Athens Lead to Day Trips to Delphi
+Business Class Deals to Athens Lead to Day Trips to Delphi

 Athens boasts enough incredible landmarks and ruins to consume an entire holiday, but day trips are rewarding too.
 Delphi on Mount Parnassos offers one of the most exciting day trips from Athens.
 Once the cultural center of Greece, Delphi was a common pilgrimage site in ancient times.
 Here, ancient Grecians believed, was the meeting place of heaven and earth.
 Many ancients traveled to Delphi to consult with the great Oracle of Delphi.
 The oracle was believed to be a conduit to the god Apollo, and visitors can still revel in the ruins of the Temple of Apollo.
 The site was also home to the Pythian Games, the precursor to the Olympic games.